benaziziasmae/bikesharing/README.md

 ![story3]

-4 Fourth story regarding august data analysis by time frame that shows that during summer time the peak of use of citi bike starting and ending was between 5 pm and 7pm.
+4- Fourth story regarding august data analysis by time frame that shows that during summer time the peak of use of citi bike starting and ending was between 5 pm and 7pm.

+![story4]

+5- Fifth sory tell us about the top starting and ending stations: its shows that pershing square north is the most used station in Manhattan, followed by E17 St & Broadway.

+![story5]